jennybc/docker-why/README.md

   * **Educator**: Expert, opinionated R user wants to provide a very specific R environment to other people.
 Often coupled with using the cloud.
     - Carl B: "I can point them to a URL with RStudio+tidyverse etc ready-to-go on running on an Amazon machine, a XSEDE allocation, or campus cluster".
 Via DM.
     - Mine and Colin's Duke teaching setup.
-Link to PeerJ preprint.
+[Link to PeerJ preprint](https://peerj.com/preprints/3181.pdf).
-    - Steph Locke's teaching setup.
-Find that blog post.
+    - Steph Locke's teaching setup. [blog post](https://itsalocke.com/blog/building-an-r-training-environment/).
   * **Research/Analysis team**: Similar to the Educator approach, a research team wants to share a common environment with the same software (and versions thereof), data sets, etc., and deploy/scale this environment as needed.
      -  Example: Noam's [EHA analysis image](https://github.com/ecohealthalliance/reservoir)
   * **R Package Developer**